qzq2514/Patents/FirstPatent/README.md

 # Sliding window for character segmentation
-model net:classfying an image char or not (net.png for details) pipline:Sliding window to segment characters(pipline.png for details)
+model net:classfying an image char or not (net.png for details)
+pipline:  Sliding window to segment characters(pipline.png for details)

 ## training data:
 |   char   | not char|